yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2022/index.md

 {{< gh-hovercard "9353" "Changing this behaviour" >}} partially fixes the particles present in `Xenoblade Chronicles 3`.
 You can now more easily perform your off-seer duties.

 {{< imgs
-	"./xc3.mp4| Meat is on the menu!(Xenoblade Chronicles 3)"
+	"./xc3.mp4| Meat is on the menu!
+(Xenoblade Chronicles 3)"
   >}}

 ## CPU requirement changes, with free performance

 We don’t usually cover compilation changes here, but this time we had to do it because it affects compatibility.

-[Your writer](https://github.com/goldenx86) (or co-writer in this progress report, my partner did most of the work this time) has been playing with compilation flags in order to get more free performance, following previous work done by Blinkhawk some time ago.
+[Your writer](https://github.com/goldenx86) (or co-writer in this progress report, my [partner](https://github.com/kurenaihana) did most of the work this time) has been playing with compilation flags in order to get more free performance, following previous work done by Blinkhawk some time ago.

-Microsoft Visual C++ (MSVC, Visual Studio) is simple enough (we’ll talk about Linux later), you enable full program optimizations, optimize for performance instead of size, a bit here, a bit there, and you gain a nice 3%, but I wanted more.
+Microsoft Visual C++ (MSVC, Visual Studio) is simple enough (we’ll talk about Linux later).
+You enable full program optimizations, optimize for performance instead of size, a bit here, a bit there, and you gain a nice 3%, but I wanted more.
-Last month [Epicboy](https://github.com/ameerj) improved the build process, saving both time and memory.
+Last month, [Epicboy](https://github.com/ameerj) improved the build process, saving both time and memory.
 This created a “gap” big enough to enable the *Big One*, {{< gh-hovercard "9442" "Link-Time Optimizations" >}} (LTO), an optimization that in the past had to be discarded for eating all the available RAM of our buildbots.

-Windows testing went well and in some cases the performance uplift reaches up to 12%.
+Windows testing went well and in some cases the performance uplift reached up to 12%.
 The problem was Linux.
 LTO is aggressive by nature, and there’s no guarantee that all parts of the project will react nicely to it.
-In this case the problem was Qt, the UI looked completely garbled.
+In this case, the problem was Qt, the UI looked completely garbled.
 So LTO had to go, but in its place, we now require what [Dynarmic](https://github.com/merryhime/dynarmic/) already did for a while, [x86-64-v2](https://en.wikipedia.org/wiki/X86-64#Microarchitecture_levels) hardware.

-GCC and Clang builds will now compile assuming the features of CPUs compatible with the instruction sets that form part of x86-64-v2, the highest one being SSE4.2.
+GCC and Clang builds will now compile assuming the features of CPUs are compatible with the instruction sets that form part of x86-64-v2, the highest one being SSE4.2.
-This means the minimum CPU required for yuzu to work without crashing, in both Windows and Linux, is now the first generation of Core i series (500-900 series), which are almost 15 years old, and the FX and APU series from AMD, which are almost 12 years old.
+This means the minimum CPU required for yuzu to work without crashing, in both Windows and Linux, is now the first generation of Core i-series (500-900 series), which are almost 15 years old, and the FX and APU series from AMD, which are almost 12 years old.
 The performance boost on GCC and Clang is up to 7%.

 {{< single-title-imgs